 The basic functionality involves pattern recognition.
 Massive data sets are examined almost instantaneously to display both correlated insights as well as future predictions.
 Once these insights are identified, Google adds this information to the Assistant tab for review by the user.

 These automated insights are then compared to the actions that are made based on these suggestions.
-This improves the speed and accuracy at which marketers and website users are able to define marketing strategies based on their chosen organic, paid or hybrid approach.
+This improves the speed and accuracy at which marketers and website users are able to define marketing strategies based on their chosen organic, paid or a hybrid approach.
 The bottom line is that Automated Insights provides faster strategy development.

 In addition to this advancement in AI, Google RankBrain is now able to instantly return relevant search results.
 This is quickly replacing old algorithms that relied on massive lists of stored data for searches.
-While it is not a complete replacement for the existing Hummingbird search algorithm, it was recently reported as being the third highest ranking signal for relevant search results.
+While it is not a complete replacement for the existing Hummingbird search algorithm, it was recently reported as being the third highest-ranking signal for relevant search results.

 Google RankBrain is not the only Artificial Intelligence entity that is currently in use in search engine’s today.
-RankNet is used by Bing and learns in real time, where RankBrain does most of its learning offline.
+RankNet is used by Bing and learns in real-time, where RankBrain does most of its learning offline.
 Facebook is using Artificial Intelligence to build the newsfeed that appears on each individual’s unique social media homepage.

 The day that Artificial Intelligence can grow through machine learning techniques is finally upon us.
 Analysis of important performance data is available at the speed of thought.
 More importantly, we can now receive suggestions from Google about the best possible reactions to existing and future trends.
 Google Analytics Artificial Intelligence makes life easier for those of us who make marketing decisions on a day-to-day basis.